skillaroo/build-your-web-dev-portfolio/README.md

 You can also build the project and generate static assets using `npm run build`

 ## Further Work

-Here are some ideas for implementing on this project

 - [ ] Sitemap
 - [ ] Add subtle animations